Conflicts of Interest

 Part III - Definitions

-The principal executive officer includes the executive head or co-head of an entity, including the principal investigator of a research project or the co-chair of a commission or other entity.
+Includes the executive head or co-head of an entity, including the principal investigator of a research project or the co-chair of a commission or other entity.

 • Is the owner of more than five percent (5%) of the ownership interest of the entity;

-• Is a lender to the entity;
+• Is a lender to the entity or individual;

 • Holds an ownership interest in excess of five percent (5%) of the total equity interest in such entity; or

-• Is a consultant or service provider to the entity and is paid an amount that exceeds five percent (5%) of his/her overall income or the overall income of a related party to such individual; or
+• Is a consultant or service provider to the entity or individual and is paid an amount that exceeds five percent (5%) of his/her overall income or the overall income of a related party to such individual; or

-Whether a director, staff, an investment committee member or a related party derives a “significant personal benefit” or has a “relationship to provide goods or services that is significant” will depend on the facts and circumstances of each case, including an assessment of whether an objective person would consider the benefit capable of affecting the individual’s objectivity or independence.
+Whether a director, staff, an Investment Committee member or a related party derives a “significant personal benefit” or has a “relationship to provide goods or services that is significant” will depend on the facts and circumstances of each case, including an assessment of whether an objective person would consider the benefit capable of affecting the individual’s objectivity or independence.

 Part IV - Interpretation